punio-ai/ai-security-redteam-lab/README.md

 (is this response revealing anything about hidden instructions?) rather than exact-string matching, or better yet, a structural fix: never give the model anything it needs to keep secret in the first place.

+## Round 4: single-run testing is unreliable

+Re-running the identical direct-injection payloads with no code changes produced different outcomes across runs (one payload flipped from CLEAN to BLOCKED BY FILTER; another's exact response text changed materially).
+This confirms llama3.2's non-deterministic sampling means a single pass/fail test is not a valid measurement.

+**Fix:** redteam_tests.py now runs each payload across multiple trials and reports a leak/block rate (e.g. "3/5 trials showed a signal") rather than a single verdict.
+This is standard practice in real AI red-teaming tooling (Garak, PyRIT report success rates, not single outcomes) and is the difference between an anecdote and a finding.